mohsenbakhit/food-processor/README.md

 # Food Picker

 This project is a simple Angular application designed to help users pick what to eat by providing them with random food suggestions.
+It was made as part of MLH's Global Hack Week: API.

 ## Features